Salomon X Ultra 5 Review 2026 | Unsponsored

 DON’T Buy if

-- You are hiking on easy well-paved trails
+- You are hiking on easy, well-paved trails

-- you’re looking for a budget type hiking boot
+- You’re looking for a budget-type hiking boot

 - You want a “minimalist” feel to your lightweight hiking boots such as the Altra Lone Peak ALL-WTHR Mid 2